• GEPHART LAB

 broken image

-Pablo is an undergraduate at Stanford studying bioengineering with a minor in studio art.
+Pablo is an undergraduate at Stanford studying bioengineering.
 He hopes to attend medical school and is interested in clinical and translational research pertaining to neurological diseases.
 Outside of the lab, he plays on the Stanford Club Soccer team and volunteers as a Spanish interpreter for the Cardinal Free Clinics.
 He enjoys skiing, painting, and playig soccer in his free time.

 broken image